shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 }
 ```

-We have added create two function the `index` function is same as we had in our rocket example.
+We have added create two functions the `index` function is the same as we had in our rocket example.
 - `get_all_stream`: This function will return Json response we are using `get_all_with_sender` and `get_all_with_receiver` function to get them from our indexed table.

-Now lets move to `src/main.rs` and add the main function
+Now let us move to `src/main.rs` and add the main function
 at the end of the file add:

 ```rs